Galad/tranquire/README.md

 The solution is composed by Tranquire as well as test projects.

 ### Tranquire
-* Tranquire : the core librairy
+* Tranquire : the core library
 * Tranquire.Selenium : contains the ui actions and questions used to automate a web UI with Selenium.

 ### Demo project